followmyutopia/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/group.md

 An array of strings and objects described above.

 - **Function**
-A function implementing custom grouping logic.
+A function that returns the value to group by.

 ---
 ##### jQuery